If your kids don’t love carrots, don’t give up. Get creative! Try this orange veggie in a variety of different ways to entice your picky eaters.

-It’s imperative to experiment and find which ways your kids like to eat their vegetables.
-Here are 5 ways and a recipe to try.
+Your family might have different preferences than mine.
+So it’s great to experiment and find which ways your kids like to eat their vegetables.
+Here are 5 ways to cook carrots that your kids might love.

-- Braised: Simmer in chicken broth.
+Pan-fry the carrots in a little olive oil for a few minutes, then add a splash of chicken broth and cover to let simmer.
 When cooked to desired texture, add a touch of butter and salt.

-- Steamed: I do this super quick and cooked to perfection in my Rice cooker/ steamer.
+I do this super quick and cooked to perfection in my Rice cooker/ steamer.
+But a regular steamer basked works, too.

 Ginger – Orange – Carrot – Recipe